Meta-Paleo/Peer-Review-Transparency/manuscript.md

 ### Involving fossil specimens

-* If relevant, possible and allowable, are all voucher specimens of the studied taxon/taxa deposited in an appropriate and publicly curated collection, with accessing numbers?
+* If relevant, possible and allowable, are all specimens of the studied taxon/taxa deposited in an appropriate, accessible, and publicly-curated collection, with accessing numbers?

+* For any newly identified taxa, has an appropriate LSID (Life Sciences Identifier) from [ZooBank](http://zoobank.org/) been obtained and recorded?

 * Were all relevant permits and permissions obtained to study specimens, and to publicise them?

+* For permits, have the names of the relevant issuing authorities, dates of issue, and any other relevant information been included?

+* Have the recommendations for three-dimensional digital morphology data proposed by [Davies et al., 2017](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2017.0194) been followed appropriately?

+* For ichnological data, have the standardised documentation protocols by [Falkingham et al., 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/pala.12373) been followed appropriately?

 * Are all relevant contextual information provided?
 This includes:

   * Taxon name
   * Taxonomic level
   * Geological setting
-  * Age of specimen, both stratigraphically and in Ma, with justification given
+  * Age of specimen, both stratigraphically and in Ma, with justification given for how they were obtained and quality assured
   * Horizon of discovery, including bed, member, formation, and group
   * Lithology specimen discovered in, and environmental interpretations
   * Geographic location of specimen, including GPS co-ordinates and latitude and longitude